AEE

 Tickeron ratings are formulated such that a rating of 1 designates the most successful stocks in a given industry, while a rating of 100 points to the least successful stocks for that industry.

-PPL's Valuation (53) in the Electric Utilities industry is in the same range as AEE (69).
-This means that PPL’s stock grew similarly to AEE’s over the last 12 months.
+PPL's Valuation (13) in the Electric Utilities industry is somewhat better than the same rating for AEE (74).
+This means that PPL’s stock grew somewhat faster than AEE’s over the last 12 months.

 TECHNICAL ANALYSIS